jhurwitzupenn/Snapchat-Lite/README.md

 # Snapchat-Lite
-Lightweight implementation of Snapchat using Parse backend on Heroku
+Lightweight Android implementation of Snapchat using Parse backend on Heroku